Characters from the Persian Empire in 300 and 300: Rise of an Empire.

 - Belated Backstory: He's the first film's Starter Villain and gets killed immediately.
 Turns out he's the one who saved and mentored the second film's main antagonist.

 - Black Vikings: He is a Persian, meaning of Iranian ethnicity, yet is portrayed by a black actor.
 Possibly justified because Persia controlled Egypt at the time, meaning he might be believably a black Nubian, although none of this is ever mentioned due to him being a minor mook.
 (Also, this version of the Persian empire is shown to reach Sub-Saharian Africa anyways.)

-- Disney Villain Death: He gets kicked to a very huge well.
-Even if he survived, there's very low chance he would escape from there, not to mention whether the Spartans would let him out.
+- Disney Villain Death: He gets kicked into a very huge well.
+Even if he survived, there's a very low chance he would escape from there, not to mention whether the Spartans would let him out.

 - Non-Action Guy: He's a messenger, so his official task is giving messages and get occasionally killed in the process.
 (Ironically, Peter Mensah trains multiple martial arts in real life.)
 However, flashbacks in the sequel give him the chance to show he is a trained warrior as well.